Analytics is Deputy's new reporting and analytics tool, allowing managers to view and analyse scheduling and timesheet data.

 1. Select the published custom report you wish to edit and click on the Edit button on the top right-hand side of the page.

-2. If you click on the Page overview tab on the far left-hand side you can see which elements have already been added to this report.
+2. If you click on the Page overview drop-down on the far left-hand side, you can see which elements have already been added to this report.

 Click on an existing element to amend it's configuration.

-Or click on the + icon to add a new element and configure it.
+Or use the toolbar at the bottom of the screen to add a new element and configure it.

 3. Once you are happy with the edits you have made to your custom report don't forget to click Publish so the changes you made are saved.